What is the Ski Utah Sixth Grade Passport?

-It generally takes 2-3 weeks, but it all depends on the number of applications that have been received.
+Passports will be shipped via the USPS and should arrive within one to two weeks of ordering—but it all depends on the number of applications that have been received.
 Applying online is the fastest way to get your Passport.

 Does my child need a paying adult to accompany him/her at the resort?

 Most resorts do not require a paying adult, but Ski Utah always recommends the Passport holder has an adult with him or her while at the resort.

 What happens if I accidentally lose or wash my child's Passport?